 Condition 16: Principal Operational Access

-The principal operational vehicle access to the site must be from Edmonton Road, unless further assessment is undertaken by a suitably qualified traffic engineer that confirms primary operational vehicle access via Alderman Drive is appropriate, such assessment to be submitted with the OPW and certified by Council.
+The principal operational vehicle access to the site must be from Edmonton Road, unless further assessment is undertaken by a suitably qualified traffic engineer that confirms principal operational vehicle access via Alderman Drive is appropriate, such assessment to be submitted with the OPW and certified by Council.
 Condition 17: Vehicle Access on Edmonton Road

+As part of the Outline Plan of Works, finalised details of all vehicle crossings and their operation must be submitted and certified by Council.
+Where right turn movements into or out of the site are proposed, a Transport Assessment undertaken by a suitably qualified traffic engineer must be provided to confirm whether these movements can be safely accommodated.

 No more than two vehicle crossings to the site shall be provided on Edmonton Road, unless further assessment is undertaken by a suitably qualified traffic engineer and certified by Council that confirms this is appropriate.
 This detail shall be submitted to Council with the OPW.

-No vehicle crossing shall be located to the southwest of the Edmonton Road/Takapu Street intersection or on Alderman Drive (other than the existing vehicle crossing serving the Right of Way), unless further assessment is undertaken by a suitably qualified traffic engineer and certified by Council that confirms the construction of a vehicle crossing in this location is appropriate.
+No vehicle crossing (including the principal vehicle access) shall be located to the southwest of the Edmonton Road/Takapu Street intersection or on Alderman Drive (other than the existing vehicle crossing serving the Right of Way), unless further assessment is undertaken by a suitably qualified traffic engineer and certified by Council that confirms the construction of a vehicle crossing in this location is appropriate.
 This detail shall be submitted to Council with the OPW.

 Condition 18: Queuing Space